shrobon/React-Projects/indecision-app/README.md

 - only available to class based components
 - componentDidUpdate() - called either when state / props gets updated.
 - https://reactjs.org/docs/state-and-lifecycle.html

+#### Webpack
+- Asset Bundler
+- Better use 3rd party libraries
+- Better way to decompose and manage an application
+- Organizes your JS.
+You have a single bundle.js (dep+code)